 4 oz. bittersweet or dark chocolate bar, finely chopped, (1)

 1 ½ tablespoons vegetable oil or hazelnut oil

-2 to 3 tbs powdered sugar, optional
+2 to 3 tbs powdered sugar or another sweetener like maple syrup, optional

 Food processor or high-speed blender

-Heat oven to 350°F. Scatter the hazelnuts onto a baking sheet that has been lined with a piece of parchment paper.
+Preheat oven to 350°F. Scatter the hazelnuts onto a baking sheet that has been lined with a piece of parchment paper.
 Bake, stirring one or twice, until the hazelnuts have browned and some of their skins have started to split, about 10 to 15 minutes.

 Tip: Not all of the skin will come off which is OK.
 Simply remove as much as possible.

 Place both chocolates in a medium, heat-safe bowl and melt in the microwave in 20 second increments, stirring each time until melted and smooth.
 Alternatively, you can also melt the chocolate in a double boiler.
 Once the chocolate has melted, set aside.